lupyuen/pinephone-nuttx/README.md

 # LVGL on NuttX on PinePhone

-LVGL on Apache NuttX RTOS renders correctly on PinePhone!
+LVGL on Apache NuttX RTOS (Mainline) renders correctly on PinePhone!
 (Pic below)

 Just select the LVGL Demo App that's bundled with Apache NuttX RTOS.
 Here are the settings in `make menuconfig`...